cocohomelab/cocohomelab/Infrastructure_Fundamental..md

-DNS
+### DNS
--
 - Concept:
   - Internal DNS
   - External/Public DNS
 - Command:
-- Troubleshooting
+- Quick diagnostic / troubleshooting flow
   - nslookup
   - dig
 - To Ask/Think:
 > Internal DNS
 > External/Public DNS

-DHCP
+### DHCP
--
+- Provide an ipadress
+- DORA (Discover - Offer - Request - Acknowledge)
 - Command:
 - Troubleshooting
 - To Ask/Think:

+### Active Directory
+- What is active directory
+- To check:
+  - user
+  - permisson
-Database
+### Database
 -
 - Command:
 - Troubleshootign
 - To Ask/Think:
 > how to test connection?

-Webserver
+### Webserver
--
 - Command:
-- Troubleshootign
+- Quick diagnostic flow
 - To Ask/Think:
 > how to test connection?

-Mail Server
+### Mail Server

 Network
--
 - Command:
 - Troubleshooting
+- Quick diagnostic flow
+  - IP address present?
+  - NIC present?
+  - Can I ping FQDN / Hostname / IPAddress?
+  - Can I ping gateway?
+  - Can I ping 8.8.8.8?
+  - Does DNS resolve?
+  - Is routing clean?
+  - Is the port open?
+  - Is the port open machine?
+  - Firewall or proxy involved?
+  - Does it stop at hop?
 - To Ask/Think:
   - how to test connection?
   - How to test latency?